 Cons: Only works on Apple devices and accounts.

-What you’ll need: Same deal, either two android phones or tablets.
+What you’ll need: Same deal, either two Android smartphones or tablets.

 How to do it: